 General education classes are offered year-round at the Lyle Center.
 Skip the waitlists at other colleges and learn how sustainable design, social and physical and social sciences, engineering, and business and economics are united in our shared vision for a safe and healthy future for all.

-Planned Semester Course Offerings for Spring 2019
+Course Offerings for SPRING 2020

-Semester conversion provides a field of opportunities at the Lyle Center for students interested in learning about sustainability and regenerative theories on 16 acres of living laboratory.
+Take classes at the Lyle Center for students interested in learning about sustainability and regenerative theories on 16 acres of living laboratory.